Vulnerability management

 Software Bill of Materials

-produced in CycloneDX 1.5 JSON format and enumerates
+(SBOM) in CycloneDX 1.5 JSON format, enumerating

 direct and transitive dependencies along with their versions and